 She was delighted to get a job covering such a “gritty patch” and the workaholic also managed to keep working freelance shifts for BBC Radio Sheffield.

-Danielle said: “I absolutely loved my time at Sheffield Hallam and the skills I learned there were essential in my new job role.
+Danielle said: “I absolutely loved my time at Sheffield Hallam and the skills I learned there were essential in my first, and subsequent, job roles.”

 Danny Young, Editor, Ebuyer.com